Plight of the reindeer

 Thu, Dec 02, 2010 at 11:40 AM

-Santa Claus is usually too busy to stop by the annual U.N. climate talks in late November and early December, but that doesn't mean St. Nick isn't worried about climate change.
+Santa Claus is usually too busy to stop by the annual United Nations climate talks in early December, but that doesn't mean St. Nick isn't concerned about climate change.
 In fact, rising Arctic temperatures might be costing him some of his best employees.

 "Arctic herds in particular are challenged by climate change, just like polar bears are," says University of Alberta ecologist Mark Boyce, whose 2009 reindeer census was published in the journal Global Change Biology.
 "It's in the Arctic that climate change is happening faster than anywhere else on the planet."